-It takes a single metric and a fearless heart to speed-grow your business in the German markets.
+It takes a single metric and a fearless heart to grow fast.

-+ growth workshop: goals, market analysis, growth potential, product, users & buyers, favorability potential, brand positioning, messaging
++ workshop: goals, market analysis, growth potential, product, users & buyers, favorability potential, brand positioning, messaging

 + growth strategy